Aagam1090/CarRacingGame/readme.md

 ## Credits

 This game was developed by [Aagam Shah](https://github.com/aagam1090).
-Thanks to Aagam for creating this fun game!

 ## License

 This game is open-source and available under the [MIT License](LICENSE.md).
 Feel free to fork and modify the game according to your preferences.